CURRENT HOURS: Programs by reservation November-April

 • Ages 16 and up

-Get up-close and hands-on with the big printing machinery in the 1876 Advocate Newspaper Print Shop!
+Get up-close and hands-on with the job printing machinery in the 1876 Advocate Newspaper Print Shop!
 Learn basic hand-setting of moveable type and see if you can proofread backward.
-Choose from selected historic engravings to complete a type layout, then load it into a press for printing.
-Projects will be printed on 19th-century hand- and foot-powered proof presses.
-You’ll take home several printed projects.
+Design calling cards with your name and print on 19th-century hand- and foot-powered proof presses.

 Blacksmithing Basics